US Skilled Trades Salary Calculator — BLS May 2025 Data

 Skilled trades salary estimator

-Select a trade, state, and experience level to get a wage estimate — BLS OES data, May 2024 · Updated with corrected BLS OOH figures
+Select a trade, state, and experience level to get a wage estimate — BLS OEWS data, May 2025

-Source: U.S. Bureau of Labor Statistics, Occupational Employment & Wage Statistics (OEWS) and Occupational Outlook Handbook (OOH), May 2024.
-National medians from BLS OOH (bls.gov/ooh); state figures from BLS state-level OES estimates scaled proportionally.
-Experience-level wages derived from BLS 10th–90th percentile data. ⚡ Update due May 15, 2026 — BLS releases May 2025 OEWS data at 10 a.m.
-ET.
+Source: U.S. Bureau of Labor Statistics, Occupational Employment & Wage Statistics (OEWS), May 2025 (released May 15, 2026).
+National medians from BLS OEWS national data (bls.gov/oes); state figures scaled proportionally from BLS state-level OES estimates.
+Experience-level wages derived from BLS 10th–90th percentile ranges.

 How this salary tool works

-The estimates are built on the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) survey for May 2024 — the primary federal source for US wage data, covering 1.1 million employer records across all 50 states.
+The estimates are built on the Bureau of Labor Statistics Occupational Employment and Wage Statistics (OEWS) survey for May 2025 — the primary federal source for US wage data, released May 15, 2026, and covering 1.1 million employer records across all 50 states.

 For each trade, the tool uses BLS state-level median wages as the base figure, then applies experience-level multipliers derived from BLS 10th-to-90th percentile data.
 A Year 1 apprentice typically earns in the 55–65% range of the journeyman median for that state.
 A top specialist in a high-demand niche — industrial electrical, union pipefitting, commercial HVAC — typically falls in the 145–175% range.